Legionella Awareness: Hot & Cold Water & Evaporative Cooling – LCA9001

 - Discussion and feedback.

-On successful completion of this course candidates will receive a City & Guilds “Certificate of Attainment” for this course.
+On successful completion of this course candidates can receive a City & Guilds “Certificate of Attainment” for this legionella awareness training course.
+Additionally, this includes formal recognition of 7 hours of CPD in associated subjects and this is included on the certificate.

 This certificate should be retained as evidence of formal training in this subject.